David G. Bayliss, B.A., LL.B.

 David has represented litigants before the Ontario Court of Appeal, regulatory bodies and the trial courts of Ontario and other provinces.
 Natural ability, honed by real world experience, passionate commitment and a profound belief in the vitality of a vigorous defence in the democratic system, has enabled David to consistently convince judges and juries of the justness of his clients’ cause.

-Now, after more than thirty years in the courts of the GTA, Brampton, Halton, Newmarket and Durham to name a few, he has conducted hundreds of jury and non-jury trials with an exceptional rate of success.
+Now, after more than 35 years in the courts of the GTA, Brampton, Halton, Newmarket and Durham to name a few, he has conducted hundreds of jury and non-jury trials with an exceptional rate of success.
 David has also been able to obtain substantial civil awards for his clients whose constitutional rights have been violated by overzealous police and prosecutors.

 This insight, outstanding courtroom abilities and a healthy suspicion of authority, has resulted in the successful defence of many against the most serious of accusations.
 Over the years, David has honed keen forensic skills and a special expertise in complex scientific evidence, making him a decisive asset to his clients.